novelty-codes/Flow.Launcher.Plugin.CurrencyPP/README.md

 If you omit the name of a currency, such as in `5 USD` or `5 in USD`, the plugin will use the default currencies specified in the configuration file.
 You can also change what words and symbols are used between multiple destination currencies and between the source and destination.

+### Smart Currency Filtering

+The plugin automatically excludes the input currency from the conversion results to avoid redundant information.
+For example:
+- Typing `15 EUR` with default output currencies `EUR IDR USD GBP` will show conversions to IDR, USD, and GBP (EUR is excluded)
+- Typing `10 dollars` (if configured as an alias for USD) will exclude USD from the results
+- This works for both direct currency codes and custom aliases

+This feature ensures you only see relevant conversion results without the obvious identity conversion (e.g., 15 EUR = 15 EUR).

 ### Aliases